-You can obtain the licence data for extra licenses via the online licensing pages in the support section at www.bintec-elmeg.com.
+You can obtain the licence data for extra licences via the online licensing pages in the support section at www.bintec-elmeg.com.
 Please follow the online licensing instructions.
-(Please also note the information on the licence card for licenses at additional cost.)
+(Please also note the information on the licence card for licences at additional cost.)
 You will then receive an e-mail containing the following data:

-- · Licence Key and - Licence Serial Number.
+- Licence Key and - Licence Serial Number.

-You enter this data in the System Management->Global Settings->System licenses->New menu.
+You enter this data in the System Management->Global Settings->System Licences->New menu.

-In the System Management->Global Settings->System licenses->New menu, a list of all registered licenses is displayed (Description, Licence Type, Licence Serial Number, Status).
+In the System Management->Global Settings->System Licences->New menu, a list of all registered licences is displayed (Description, Licence Type, Licence Serial Number, Status).